26hzhang/neural_sequence_labeling/README.md

 Some SOTA scores on English reference transcripts (`ref`) and ASR output testset (`asr`) from IWSLT:
 ![ref-asr](/assets/ref-asr.png)

 > The overall F1 score of the attentive model on `ref` dataset is `67.6~69.5`, while on `asr` dataset is `60.2~61.5`.
-It makes me puzzle is that why the model achieves higher score on `ref` dataset but lower score in `asr` dataset.

 ## Resources
 ### Datasets
 - [CoNLL 2003 POS, Chunking and NER datasets](https://github.com/synalp/NER/tree/master/corpus/CoNLL-2003).
-- MEDIA dataset (confidential), please email the author of [Is it time to switch to Word Embedding and Recurrent Neural Networks for Spoken Language Understanding?](https://hal.inria.fr/hal-01196915/document) for the dataset.
+- MEDIA dataset, details in [Is it time to switch to Word Embedding and Recurrent Neural Networks for Spoken Language Understanding?](https://hal.inria.fr/hal-01196915/document).
-- Transcripts of TED Talks (IWSLT) dataset (confidential) for Punctuation Restoration or Sentence Boundary Detection, please email the author of [Bidirectional Recurrent Neural Network with Attention Mechanism for Punctuation Restoration](https://www.researchgate.net/publication/307889284_Bidirectional_Recurrent_Neural_Network_with_Attention_Mechanism_for_Punctuation_Restoration) for the dataset.
-But I provided the converted dataset built from the raw dataset, which can be used to train a model directly.
+- Transcripts of TED Talks (IWSLT) dataset for Punctuation Restoration or Sentence Boundary Detection, details in [Bidirectional Recurrent Neural Network with Attention Mechanism for Punctuation Restoration](https://www.researchgate.net/publication/307889284_Bidirectional_Recurrent_Neural_Network_with_Attention_Mechanism_for_Punctuation_Restoration).
+I also provided the converted dataset built from the raw dataset, which can be used to train a model directly.

 ### Embeddings and Evaluation Script
 - [GloVe Embeddings (6B, 42B, 840B)](https://nlp.stanford.edu/projects/glove/)